Name: Marcel Leteri Sasso de Oliveira

 Marcel contributed greatly to the growth of BJJ in Italy and Europe in both coaching and refereeing.
 Marcel has worked and shared his talent in various countries such as Brazil, Italy, USA, Portugal, Poland, UAE just to name a few, and now in Australia.

-In 2016 supported by coach Carlos Vieira "Portugues" he moved to Australia to realize his dream of dedicating himself full time to Brazilian Jiu Jitsu.
+In 2016, supported by Coach Carlos Vieira "Portugues", he moved to Australia to study English, and Fitness and Sport to better improve his coaching, as his dream is to dedicate himself full-time to Brazilian Jiu Jitsu and sport-related activities.
+While here, he has continued spreading his knowledge of Brazilian Jiu Jitsu, and taken an active role in contributing and helping to grow the Brazilian Jiu Jitsu community in Australia.
 He is now the head coach of Cia Paulista Brunswick, teaches in a number of gyms around Melbourne and continues to referee.